h15200/notes/command-line.md

 - `fdisk -l` shows partition info. may need sudo depending on user
 - `lsblk` displays block devices
 - `top` displays processes, but what's much better is `htop`. may need to apt install or brew install

+## networking

+- `ifconfig` the old school way. shows ip address and other info
+- the newer way to check network info is `ip a`. (will need brew install iproute2mac for mac)